Tarunuppu/updown/README.md

 1. Clone the Repository (ssh: git@github.com:Tarunuppu/updown.git).

-2. Environment Variables Setup: You need to set up aws credentials inside updown-backend folder Check the .env.example files in each directory to know the required environment variables.
+2. 1.
+Environment Variables Setup: You need to set up aws credentials inside updown-backend folder
+   2. Check the .env.example files in each directory to know the required environment variables.

-3. Build and Run with Docker once everything is set up, run the following command in the root directory:
+3. Once everything is set up, run the following command in the root directory:
    1. **docker-compose up --build**.
 This will build the Docker containers and start the application.

 Troubleshooting